brennervaz/p2p-data-channel/README.md

-# [WIP] This is work in progress!

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/brennervaz/p2p-data-channel/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/brennervaz/p2p-data-channel/tree/main)

 # p2p-data-channel

-`p2p-data-channel` is a TypeScript library that provides a wrapper for creating a simple peer-to-peer (P2P) data channel using WebRTC for the main data channel and PeerJS as a signaling channel.
-This library is designed to make it easy for developers to integrate peer-to-peer communication into their web applications.
+`p2p-data-channel` is a TypeScript library that simplifies the process of creating a peer-to-peer (P2P) data channel using WebRTC for the main data channel and PeerJS as a signaling channel.
+With this library, developers can easily add peer-to-peer communication to their web applications without having to worry about the underlying details of WebRTC or PeerJS.

 ## Installation

-To install the library, run the following command:

 ```sh
 npm install p2p-data-channel